 Thana Serntha Kootam (2018) starring Suriya is an action film directed by Vignesh Shivan of Naanum Rowdydhaan (2015) fame.
-The plot feels like a typical falooda – one scoop of Gentleman (1993), one scoop of Ramanaa (2002) with a generous pouring of Kanthaswamy (2009) – it is familiar desert, sweet but not exciting.
-It is the story of a disheartened youth, takes law into his own hands to fight corruption by turning into a modern-day Robinhood.
+The plot feels like a typical falooda – one scoop of Gentleman (1993), one scoop of Ramanaa (2002) with a generous pouring of Kanthaswamy (2009) – it is a familiar dessert, sweet but not exciting.
+It is the story of a disheartened youth, who takes law into his own hands to fight corruption by turning into a modern-day Robinhood.

 Suriya has limited his overacting and done his role aptly – if only the screenplay had pulled its weight he could’ve really shined.
 Ramya Krishnan charms the audience with her majestic performance.
 Sodakku song, composed by Anirudh had already become a super hit and it has been pictured well.
 It felt nice to see veteran comedian Senthil after a long time – unfortunately he has not been utilised effectively.
 Throughout the film, Suresh Menon and “Navarasa Nayagan” Karthik, appear as if they are going to smartly crack the case, but they don’t.